Verdict in landmark Russian doping case expected this year

 WADA’s requested punishments included a ban on Russia’s flag, anthem and team name at next year’s Tokyo Olympics, the 2022 Beijing Winter Games, and other major sporting events like the World Cup in soccer.

-The International Olympic Committee and the governing body of hockey are among the third parties who were involved in this week’s hearing.
-It was held with most of the judges, lawyers and witnesses joining by video link because of the coronavirus pandemic.
+The International Olympic Committee and the governing body of hockey are among the third parties who were involved in this week’s closed-doors hearing.
+It was held with most of the judges — who are from Australia, Italy and France — lawyers and witnesses joining by video link because of the coronavirus pandemic.

+WADA had requested the proceedings be opened to the media and other observers.
+That needed a consensus which was denied by other parties.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports